-The present day "Pearl of the Orient Seas" underwent a massive transformation in terms of Socio-cultural, political and economic factors, but since the beginning of the Philippine civilization we may have one of the greatest challenges of all time; to learn about our identity and to achieve national unity.
+The present-day "Pearl of the Orient Seas" underwent a massive transformation in terms of Socio-cultural, political, and economic factors, but since the beginning of the Philippine civilization, we may have one of the greatest challenges of all time; to learn about our identity and to achieve national unity.

-It was during the American rule that we started a modern way of living and we had our new identity being Americanized.
-We had a free education from the Thomasites and learned the English language.
-And the Filipinos had a religious freedom with the establishment of new religions founded by Filipinos.
-Today, there are several American influences on our culture; we eat hamburger, sandwiches and oatmeal.
-We dine at fast food restaurants like Mc Donald's, Burger King, Wendy's and KFC.
-We wear polo shirts, belts, tennis shoes, baseball caps, coat and tie.
-Filipinos love American culture as we continue to speak the English language that is also a great job opportunity for workers in the Business Process Outsourcing industry.
-We appreciate American music and dance and some Filipinos covet the American dream of living and working in the land of the free —the land of Uncle Sam.
+During American rule, we started a modern way of living and had our new identity Americanized.
+We had free education from the Thomasites and learned the English language.
+And the Filipinos had religious freedom with the establishment of new religions founded by Filipinos.
+Today, there are several American influences on our culture; we eat hamburgers, sandwiches, and oatmeal.
+We dine at fast-food restaurants like McDonald's, Burger King, Wendy's, and KFC.
+We wear polo shirts, belts, tennis shoes, baseball caps, coats, and ties.
+Filipinos love American culture as we continue to speak English, which is also a great job opportunity for workers in the Business Process Outsourcing industry.
+We appreciate American music and dance, and some Filipinos covet the American dream of living and working in the land of the free —Uncle Sam.

-Today, it is a challenge to retain our real identity of being a Filipino and it is even more challenging to achieve unity for all of us Filipinos.
+Today, it is a challenge to retain our real identity of being Filipino, and achieving unity for all Filipinos is even more challenging.
 From the Katolikos (Catholics) of the North down to the Moros of the South.
 The fight of the Manobos and the killing of the lumads.
-The struggles of the Aetas, Igorots and Mangyans.
-The differences of the Tagalog and the Bisaya.
-The war between Philippine armed forces and the local terrorist groups.
-Diverse groups and cultures striving to establish and secure their local and indigenous identity while striving for significance with national identity —to be a Filipino and be proud to say that I Am a Filipino.
+The struggles of the Aetas, Igorots, and Mangyans.
+The differences between Tagalog and Bisaya.
+The war between the Philippine armed forces and the local terrorist groups.
+Diverse groups and cultures strive to establish and secure their local and indigenous identity while striving for significance with national identity —to be a Filipino and be proud to say that I Am a Filipino.

 © 2019 Del Cusay